shanecav/easywpeasy/README.md

 # Installation

-After you've grabbed easywpeasy and put it in the folder of your choosing, `cd` into the folder you put it in, and run `composer install`.
-It'll ask if you want to automatically generate and add auth and salt keys.
-Unless you are a masochist who likes manually entering salt keys, just say yes.

-### Removing version control files & folders (optional)

-If you downloaded a .zip, then it shouldn't include any version control files or folders (e.g. .git, .gitignore, etc.).
-If you grabbed it via `git clone` or something similar, and you want to recursively delete any git files/folders in your current directory, you can use this handy little command ([source](http://montanaflynn.me/2013/03/devops/remove-all-git-files-recursively/)):

-	find . | grep .git | xargs rm -rf

-**Commands like this can be dangerous.
-I have used this one successfully, but use it at your own risk.**

-Doing this is completely optional.
-I find it convenient because I often want to make my project into its own git repo after installing this.
+Simply run `composer create-project shanecav/easywpeasy path/to/your/project`.
+This command will download easywpeasy to the location you specify, and then it will automatically run `composer install`.
+It will also prompt you for a couple initial configuration options:

+1. It will ask if you'd like to automatically generate keys and salts for your config.
+Unless you have some reason you'd like to enter those manually, you should just choose yes.
+If you choose no, an empty file will be created at config/salts.php.
+You'll then need to' populate that file with the appropriate constant definitions (e.g. [https://api.wordpress.org/secret-key/1.1/salt/](https://api.wordpress.org/secret-key/1.1/salt/)).
+2. It will then ask you if you'd like to set the database connection information for your local environment.
+If you choose yes, you will be prompted to enter the database name, user name, user password, and database host.
+Otherwise, you can set this information manually in config/environments/local.php.

 # Configuration